Chemistry Major

 Calculus 2

 Chemistry majors are required to successfully complete nine chemistry courses with six required labs as described below.
-Chemistry majors also must take the first semester of physics with lab (PHYS 115 Introductory Physics 1: Mechanics, Fluids and Waves) and Calculus through MATH 134 or MATH 136 Calculus 2, normally by the end of the second year.
+Chemistry majors also must take the first semester of physics with lab (PHYS 115 Introductory Physics 1: Mechanics, Fluids and Waves) and Calculus through or MATH 136 Calculus 2, normally by the end of the second year.

 American Chemical Society (ACS) Certification